hbradio/portfolio/content/about.md

     about synchronous online peer support.
   </p>
   <p>
-     Right now I'm looping the new Oso Oso album, and I'm hooked on <a href="https://www.youtube.com/channel/UCy3jC5OdSSrrkbe_496i6gQ"> this YouTuber who covers songs in a pop-punk style</a> 🎸.
+     Right now I'm looping <a href="https://songwhip.com/the-beths/futuremehatesme">The Beths</a>, and I'm hooked on <a href="https://www.youtube.com/channel/UCy3jC5OdSSrrkbe_496i6gQ"> this YouTuber who covers songs in a pop-punk style</a> 🎸.
   </p>
   <p>
     I'd love to chat 💬.
 Feel free to <a href = "mailto: brady.hurlburt@protonmail.com">email me</a>.